 Lastly, you can get a cell phone plan with no credit if you have a co-signer, just like with a loan.
 The way it works is simple: someone who has good credit acts as the co-signer, and the account is placed in his or her name.
 You are then added to the account.

 However, since the account is in the co-signer’s name, they will be held responsible for any late or missed payments, so make sure you pay your bill on time and for the full amount.
+This is another case where you can get a phone plan with bad credit but you don’t want to hurt your co-signer (just like the family account).

 The co-signer can transfer the plan into your name down the line.